aronnaxlin/CoverShare/docs/SHORTCUT_SETUP.md

 ## Quick Overview
 This shortcut will:
 1. Get a song shared from Spotify
-2. Ask you to choose a style (Liquid Glass / Classic Vibe / Both)
+2. Ask you to choose a style (Liquid Glass or Classic Vibe)
 3. Generate beautiful cover images
 4. Save them to your Photos